Tropaion/ZigBee_SmartMeter_Reader/README.md

 <img src="https://github.com/Tropaion/ZigBee_SmartMeter_Reader/blob/main/images/pcb.png?raw=true" width="35%" />
 <img src="https://github.com/Tropaion/ZigBee_SmartMeter_Reader/blob/main/images/pcb_real.jpg?raw=true" width="35%" />

-For this project, I used the [ESP32-C6-MINI-1U](https://www.espressif.com/sites/default/files/documentation/esp32-mini-1_datasheet_en.pdf), thanks to espressif for providing me a few samples.
+For this project, I used the [ESP32-C6-MINI-1U](https://www.espressif.com/sites/default/files/documentation/esp32-mini-1_datasheet_en.pdf).
-I choose the version with external antenna, since, in most cases, the devices will be mounted in an isolated meter box.
-And, since many of them are made of metal (faraday cage), like in my case, I opted for and external antenna to mount on the outside of the meter box.
+I chose the version with an external antenna, since, in most cases, the devices will be mounted in an isolated meter box.
+And, since many of them are made of metal (Faraday cage), like in my case, I opted for an external antenna to mount on the outside of the meter box.

 To provide easy flashing and debugging the USB-C-Socket is connected to the ESP internal USB-JTAG-Converter.
-For the case that the converter is not working, the UART0 programming interface is connected to J2 and J3, which will not be assembled.
+In the case that the converter is not working, the UART0 programming interface is connected to J2 and J3, which will not be assembled.

 For production use in the meter box, only the 5V supply terminal (J5) which in my case will be connected to a 5V DIN Power Supply and RJ12 (J1) cable going to the smartmeter is needed.

-Since most smartmeters send encrypted data, for which you need to request an decryption key from your provider.
+Since most smartmeters send encrypted data, for which you need to request a decryption key from your provider.
 This key has to be configured in the software.
 The current plan for this is to provide a simple configuration terminal which is accessible via the USB-C-Socket.

 # Software
 The software will be separated into three core components/libraries.
 Each will be individually tested and then combined.
-- [x] human_interface - handle button input and led (working)
+- [x] human_interface - handles button input and led (working)
-- [x] zigbee - handle zigbee basic functions
+- [x] zigbee - handles zigbee basic functions
-- [x] zigbee_electricity_meter - handle everything zigbee and electricity meter related (cluster)
+- [x] zigbee_electricity_meter - handles everything zigbee and electricity meter related (cluster)
 - [ ] smartmeter - read data via uart, parse layers and decrypt data

 Possible additional functionalities: